OMARI GARRET ’21

-What happens in this context is that such incendiary rhetoric is worshipped and consumed by white aspirational, white adjacent and white nationals, though to varying intensities, uncritically and heralded as that which questions and respond to the claims of the other side.
+What happens in this context is that such incendiary rhetoric is worshipped and consumed by white aspirational, white adjacent and white nationals, though to varying intensities, uncritically, and heralded as that which questions and responds to the claims of the other side.

-Yet, what is of more import, again, is historicising the complicity that devil’s advocates, contrarians and gas lighters alike all have in enabling white nationalism.
+Yet, what is of more import, again, is historicizing the complicity that devil’s advocates, contrarians and gaslighters alike all have in enabling white nationalism.

 Perpetuating unwarranted criticism fuels microaggressions, racist jokes, and effectuate real, visceral problems in the livelihood of black and brown peoples.

-We must recognize what happens after the gas lighting is over, that white nationalists have the privilege to go home and sleep soundly.
+We must recognize what happens after the gaslighting is over: white nationalists have the privilege to go home and sleep soundly.

 Meanwhile, the lives of black and brown people have been thrown into jeopardy.

 This leads to the security of hate speech under the guise of free speech, which normalizes and makes space for microaggressions, segregation, exclusion and prejudice.

 As for those of us who do have the capacity to recognize racism and its vestiges, it is not enough to acknowledge our privilege, racism and xenophobia.
 It is not enough to simply like, or be comfortable around, black and brown people.

 These things do not disavow us of being anti-black or xenophobic.

 When we reflect on our actions and cannot locate instances in which we have, we continue to and plan to utilize our privilege for the benefit of others, for equity.